StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 ## Upgrade a StackPack

 {% hint style="warning" %}
 When upgrading a StackPack, **any changes you have made to configuration items from that StackPack will be overwritten**.
+For details, see [locked configuration items].
 {% endhint %}

 StackPacks can be upgraded from the **StackPacks** page in StackState.
 If a new version is available, the **UPGRADE** button will be available and you will have the option to read the release notes.